SoyabKarki/ResumeRadar/README.md

 - **File Support**: Upload PDF and DOCX resume files
 - **Real-time Scoring**: Provides match percentage and detailed keyword breakdown
 - **Chrome Extension**: Easy-to-use browser extension interface
+- **Caching**: Caches data to reduce API calls and improve performance
+- **Data privacy**: User data is stored locally and is never fully visible on our end

 ## How it works